Azure-Samples/communication-services-AI-customer-service-sample/README.md

 In this code sample, you will learn how to combine Azure Communication Services with Azure OpenAI Service and Azure AI Services (previously known as Cognitive Services) to create an intelligent customer service solution.
 You will see how to create a natural language communication experience that can answer questions, initiate calls, and provide summaries using your company’s knowledge base and customer conversation data.
 You will use the Retrieval Augmented Generation pattern, which leverages Azure Cognitive Search to retrieve relevant information from your data sources and feed it to the GPT-35-turbo model, one of the large language models available in Azure OpenAI Service.

-The code sample includes a sample web app that simulates a scenario where a customer interacts with a chatbot, a voice bot and an escalation path to human technician from a fictitious company called Contoso Energy, which specializes in green energy and solar power.
-You will be able to run the app end to end and customize it to fit your own scenario and data.
+The code sample includes a web app that simulates a scenario where a customer interacts with a chatbot, a voice bot and an escalation path to a human technician from a fictitious company called Contoso Energy, which specializes in green energy and solar power.
+You will be able to run the app end to end by following the deployment instructions.
+We are excited for you to try it out and customize it to fit your own scenarios and data.

 ![Architecture diagram](docs/architecture-diagram.png)